Loading course content...

 In this example, --primary-color is the variable name, and salmon is the variable value.

-The var() function accepts the variable name as the input and returns its value as the output.
+The var() function accepts a variable name as input and returns its value.

 <p>